The creatures you most want to avoid when scuba diving, swimming, or snorkeling.

 Here’s an interesting article about The Smart Octopus: Diving With Octopus.

-Due to their diminutive size, they are often overlooked by humans, and their tiny bite if rarely felt, making it hard for rescue personnel to deduce what is causing a victim’s pains.
+Due to their diminutive size, they are often overlooked by humans, and their tiny bite if rarely felt, making it hard for rescue personnel to deduce what is causing a victim’s discomfort.
+Part of these creatures getting a most dangerous animal mention is due to this unknown villainy.

+Relative to its size the sea wasp, also know as the marine stinger, is the most dangerous creature in the sea.
 A member of the box jellyfish family, this tiny, translucent jellyfish is the most poisonous animal on the planet.
 It is small, squarish, and with tentacles coming from each “corner”.
-These can be quite long and hard to see, and a sting will cause severe pain, and very likely death.
-Beaches along the Australian northern coasts are often closed during the sea wasp season.
+These can be quite long and hard to see, and a sting will cause severe pain, and very likely death in three minutes or less.
+Even though sea wasps aren’t aggressive, beaches along the Australian northern coasts are often closed during the sea wasp season.

 Yes, a snail made the list.
 Makes sense, if you think about it.
 After all, for a poison to be effective for a snail, it has to be really fast acting, otherwise its prey would swim away, out of reach of the slow moving slug.